 What are the Intervention Types?

-Regardless of the fact that some people share the same dependence issues, they could have very different reactions to what could happen during an intervention.
-This is why there are a number of intervention types that professional interventionists suggest to be used based on individual assessments done on the people needing it.
+Even though some people share the same dependence issues, they could react differently to what could happen during an intervention.
+This is why there are several intervention types that professional interventionists suggest to be used based on individual assessments done on the people needing it.

-People with dependence issues tend to be quite secretive and isolated, mostly trusting only a few people.
-In some cases, there is just a single confidant, and in this case, the simple intervention type would work best.
+People with dependence issues tend to be secretive and isolated, mostly trusting only a few.
+In some cases, there is just a single confidant; in this case, the simple intervention type would work best.

 The simple intervention typically involves another person and a therapist being present during the intervention.
-This removes the chaos and confusion of having too many people present at one time, with all of them having something to say.
+This removes the chaos and confusion of having too many people present at once, with all of them having something to say.

-The classic intervention is the one seen in most documented interventions, where there is a group of people coming together to confront a person with his or her addiction, be it to drugs, gambling, or anything else.
+The classic intervention is the one seen in most documented interventions, where a group of people comes together to confront a person with his or her addiction, be it to drugs, gambling, or anything else.

-This type of intervention needs coordination and proper communication, as it could include people who are not members of the family, and therefore might not relate well with the others.
+This type of intervention needs coordination and proper communication, as it could include people who are not family members and might not relate well with others.

-Having family members as participants are often expected to have a more intimate and understanding atmosphere during the intervention, but this is not always the case.
-There are people who actually relate better with people outside of the family, as there could be some family conflicts present.
+Having family members as participants is often expected to have a more intimate and understanding atmosphere during the intervention, but this is not always the case.
+Some people relate better with people outside of the family, as there could be some family conflicts.